python-control/python-control/doc/config.rst

    :type: bool
    :value: True

-   If True plot omega-damping grid in :func:`root_locus_plot`.
-If False or None show imaginary axis for continuous time systems, unit circle for discrete time systems.
+   If True, plot omega-damping grid in :func:`root_locus_plot`.
+If False or None show imaginary axis for continuous-time systems, unit circle for discrete-time systems.
 If `empty`, do not draw any additonal lines.

 .. py:data:: sisotool.initial_gain
    :type: float